 - Twitter – 46%

-The students surveyed were asked about using social media to research colleges, and a similar list came up, with Facebook taking the top spot there.
+The students completed the survey about using social media to research colleges.
+A similar list came up, with Facebook taking the top spot there.
 The social networking sites best for researching colleges ranks as:

 - Facebook – 54%

 - Twitter – 27%

 - Instagram – 19%

 The college website remains the most effective way for a potential student to research colleges.
 Social media is gaining ground at an increasing pace.
 Every year this report has been published these numbers continue to grow.
 In a few years, social networks will have even more power in attracting students to a particular school.
 This increased usage can prove to be one of the advantages of social media in education and something not to be ignored.